derickr/derickrethans-articles/201008310923-collecting-garbage-phps-take-on-variables.rst

 with variables I can point you at June 2005 issue of php|architect.
 That article is also available on-line as PDF (http://derickrethans.nl/files/phparch-php-variables-article.pdf).
-In the next installment, we're going to discuss the solution to the memory leak problem with circular references.
+In the next installment_, we're going to discuss the solution to the memory leak problem with circular references.

+.. _installment: /collecting-garbage-cleaning-up.html